 To the Board of Directors Discovery Energy Corp.
-(An Exploration Stage Company) Houston, Texas
+Houston, Texas

-We have audited the accompanying consolidated balance sheets of Discovery Energy Corp. and its subsidiary (an exploration stage company) (collectively, the "Company") as of February 28, 2014 and 2013, and the related consolidated statements of operations, stockholders' equity (deficit) and cash flows for the years then ended and for the period from May 24, 2006 (inception) through February 28, 2014.
-The consolidated financial statements for the period from May 24, 2006 (inception) through February 28, 2011 were audited by other auditors whose report expressed an unqualified opinion on those financial statements.
-Our opinion on the consolidated statements of operations, stockholders' equity, and cash flows for the period from May 24, 2006 (inception through February 28, 2014, insofar as it relates to amounts for prior periods through February 28, 2011 is based solely on the report of the other auditor.
-These consolidated financial statements are the responsibility of the Company's management.
+We have audited the accompanying consolidated balance sheets of Discovery Energy Corp. and its subsidiary (collectively, the "Company") as of February 28, 2015 and 2014, and the related consolidated statements of operations, stockholders' equity (deficit) and cash flows for the years then ended.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.